Holly Palance: Career

 At age 19, Palance enrolled in a three-year acting program in London.
 Before appearing onscreen, Palance performed in theater in England beginning in 1971, appearing in productions at the Oxford Playhouse and in London's West End.
 She continued to work primarily in England for the remainder of the decade.

 Palance played Lois Lane opposite Christopher Reeve in his screen test for the title role in Superman (1978).
-The tests included scenes from the balcony interview in Superman and the Niagara Falls hotel room scene from Superman 2 (1980), where Reeve played Clark Kent; this footage was released to the public as an extra feature on a special edition DVD release of the film in the early 2000s.
+The tests included scenes from the balcony interview in Superman and the Niagara Falls hotel room scene from Superman II (1980), where Reeve played Clark Kent; this footage was released to the public as an extra feature on a special edition DVD release of the film in the early 2000s.
 Palance is notable for her role as an ill-destined young nanny in The Omen (1976), alongside Gregory Peck and Lee Remick.
 In 1979, after spending eight years working in England, Palance returned to her native United States.

 In November 1979, Palance made her Broadway debut in the role of Allison St. James in Bernard Slade's Romantic Comedy, opposite Mia Farrow, Anthony Perkins, and Carole Cook.
 The production played at the Ethel Barrymore Theatre, the same theatre where both her parents served as understudies in the original Broadway production of A Streetcar Named Desire three decades earlier.

 Palance co-hosted the television version of Ripley's Believe It or Not! with her father for two seasons in 1983 and 1984, replacing Jack's former co-host, Catherine Shirriff; Holly would later be replaced as co-host by singer Marie Osmond.

 Palance had a leading role opposite Robin Williams and Kurt Russell in the comedy The Best of Times (1986), her final theatrical film.
 She appeared in the 1989 television film Cast the First Stone before formally retiring from acting.

-After leaving acting, Palance began working as a journalist, heading the Santa Barbara Magazine, and later serving as the editor-in-chief of the Los Angeles Timess lifestyle magazine.
+After leaving acting, Palance began working as a journalist.
+She was an editor and columnist at Buzz Magazine for ten years.
+Her column "The Hills" was reprinted in the New York Times and nominated for a Maggie Award.
+She also worked as a freelance writer for the Los Angeles Times, Cosmopolitan, and other magazines.
+She then became editor-in-chief of Santa Barbara Magazine and, from 2004, editor-in-chief of the Los Angeles Times's Distinction magazine.
+She taught global studies at the University of California.